premiumrich/mind-mapper/README.md

 *TBA*

 ## Disclaimer
-*Although I chose to license this program under MIT, it does not grant permission for plagarism!*
+*Although I chose to license this program under MIT, it does not grant permission for plagiarism!*
 *Please use this code as inspiration for implementation only.*